Naylepsh/Dependency-Checker/README.md

   - requirements.txt
   - pyproject.toml

+### Currently supported export formats

+- Excel

 ## Pre-requisites

 - `scala` [https://www.scala-lang.org/download/]

+## Installation

+1. Rename `registry.example.json` to `registry.json` and fill in your gitlab token
+2. Run `sbt stage` to compile & package

 ## Usage

-1. Rename `registry.example.json` to `registry.json` and fill in your gitlab token
-2. Run with `sbt run` (or package it first so that you don't have to recompile every time, you know the drill...)
+1. Run `./target/universal/scripts/bin/dependency-checker`
-3. The results will be in the same directory in `export.xlsx` file
+2. The results will be in the same directory in `export.xlsx` file